 - If the garden snails have not been subjected to any insecticides or bait, you may give them to your turtles alive.

-- Do not try to raise wild-caught snails in an aquarium with a turtle.
-It’s likely that turtles will attempt to eat the snails.
+- Do not raise wild-caught snails in an aquarium with a turtle.
+Turtles are likely to try to eat the snails.

 - If snails have parasites, they might be lethal for turtles.
-So make sure they were properly washed and disinfected in a harmless manner.
+So make sure they are properly washed and disinfected in a harmless manner.

 Alright!
 Let’s go on to the next step and explore whether it’s possible to keep turtles and snails together.